tecnico-sec/Secure-Sockets-in-action/README.md

 # Lab guide: Secure Sockets in action

 This lab guide focuses on using an existing and robust secure sockets implementation.
+The protocol was originally called SSL, standing for Secure Sockets Layer.
+In most recent versions of the prototol were renamed TLS, Transport Layer Security.

-In this case, it is the implementation available in the Java platform itself.
+In this case guide, the SSL/TLS implementation used is the one available in the Java platform itself.
 The guide covers key pair generation with OpenSSL, self-signed certificate creation, and provides example code for a client and a server using TLS/SSL.

 The goals of the laboratory are: